GenesysCloudBlueprints/dr-fallback-ivr/blueprint/index.md

 4. Assign yourself as a member of that queue.
 5. Click the slide bar in the upper right corner to go to the queue.

-You should now see The callback.
+You should now see the callback.

 6. Accept the callback.
 7. Click the voicemail icon to listen to it or call the number in the callback to place an actual call.